 When you search for a lemon pudding recipe, you’ll come across 2 very common versions.
 Although they look almost identical, lemon sponge pudding and lemon delicious have one main difference – eggs.

-Self Saucing lemon pudding (aka lemon surprise pudding or lemon sponge pudding) is literally a light, fluffy sponge on top of a smooth sauce.
+Self Saucing lemon pudding (aka lemon surprise pudding or lemon sponge pudding) is literally a light, fluffy sponge on top of a smooth, fluid sauce.
 Lemon Delicious also tends to have a little sauce but the texture is more souffle-like which comes from a larger number of eggs, of which the whites are beaten separately, then folded into the mix.

 Personally, the sponge texture wins hands down and it’s also easier to make.
 Win, win!